deepik27/simple-toolchain-20210602121701501/README.md

-# IBM IoT for Automotive - Fleet Management Starter Application
+# IBM IoT for Automotive (Bluemix) - Fleet Management Starter Application

 The IBM IoT for Automotive - Fleet Management Starter Application demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.